diogosoares22/ada-fix-it/index.md

 - A negative coefficient in the age features with a p-value smaller than the threshold (we choose 0.06), tells us that **age is a statistically significant positive predictor for Clinton speakers**.
 That means that increasing the age of a speaker it is more likely for him to have quotes referred to Clinton with respect to quotes referred to Trump.
 - We cannot state with statistical significance that the other features are positive or negative predictors since the p-value is above the chosen confidence level 0.06 which means that the coefficients in the model could potentially be all zeros a part from the age coefficient.
 However, from a simpler point of view, we could say that the model suggests that all the features with negative coefficients in the table above are positive predictors for a speaker to be a Clinton speaker.
 On the other hand the positive coefficients are positive predictors for a speaker to be a Trump speaker.
 However, it is remarkable that in this case we don't have any statistical significance of these results.

+Note: We considered the 6 % significance level for our analysis.

 To try to overcome the problems of the logistic regression model we will try another interpretable model suitable for classification tasks.

 ## Decision Tree Model